 Think outside the box.

-These five statistics illustrate the importance of thinking differently.
+These five interesting statistics about presentations illustrate the importance of thinking differently.
 PowerPoint 2016 is a better tool than its earlier predecessors and it holds some new features and options that you did not see from previous versions.
-PCWorld takes a look at the new version and gives some pointers on how to improve your presentations.
+PCWorld takes a look at the new version and gives some pointers on how to improve presentation techniques.

 In addition to these tips, you may want to consider the following: